 IBM has updated the BladeCenter frequently since its original release.
-For best results, please use P2CIM-AUSB-B firmware level 0A6 or later.
+For best results, please use P2CIM-AUSB-B firmware level 0A8 or later. or P2CIM-APS2-B firmware level 0A3 or later.

 Paragon treats one IBM BladeCenter chassis as one tiered device similar to the Z-CIM chain.
-However, Paragon II does not detect and display the real-time blade server status in the OSUI as it does to the Z-CIM chain.
+However, Paragon II does not detect and display the real-time blade server status on the OSUI as it does to the Z-CIM chain.
 You must issue a refresh command for the following scenarios: